Chassis/puppet-wp/docs/classes/theme.md

 (*If omitted, this attribute’s value defaults to `false`.*)

-If set this will delete all the themes apart from the theme that has been passed into the class.
+If set this and `ensure => 'deleted'` then it will delete all the themes apart from the active theme.
+If set this and `mod => 'remove'` then it will delete all theme mods.

 Value: `true`.